Colored gemstones come in a wide variety of colors, and even gemstones of the same type can have different shades.

 ▼

-The three most popular colored stones, ruby, sapphire, and emerald, all have names attached to them, especially if they are of high quality.
-Stones with these special names have high market value and are traded at high prices.
+Rubies, sapphires, and emeralds—the three most popular colored gemstones—are also given names when they are of particularly high quality.
+These gemstones with special names have a high market value and are traded at high prices.

-We also publish column articles about colored stones.
+We also publish other articles about colored gemstones.

 Please feel free to use this as a reference!

-Hojudo has about 700 pieces of colored stone jewelry and loose stones on display in the store.
-If you are looking for a specific colored stone, we can also order it for you, so please feel free to contact us.
+Hojudo has approximately 700 pieces of colored gemstone jewelry and loose stones on display in our store.
+We can also order specific colored gemstones for you, so please feel free to inquire.